 Would you like to know more about the practical impact of Schrems II?

-Or better yet, register for the Schrems II webinar of our international contact network Consulegis “The Practical Impact of Schrems II on International Data Flows” on April 14th.
-Speakers from the EU (including Bart Van den Brande for Sirius Legal), the UK, the US and India will discuss all legal and practical sensitivities of international data flows and make time for all your questions and concerns.
+Or better yet, you can consult on our YouTube channel the Schrems II webinar of our international contact network Consulegis “The Practical Impact of Schrems II on International Data Flows” .
+Speakers from the EU (including Bart Van den Brande for Sirius Legal), the UK, the US and India will discuss all legal and practical sensitivities of international data flows.